January 13, 2022 8 min read

 When you are attempting any new exercise, it is important to follow the correct form as you get started.
-But before we get into all of the awesome benefits that are offered by Russian twists, let’s first take a look at warming up the muscles and joints you are going to be using for these highly effective upper body workouts.
+But before we get into all of the awesome benefits that are offered by Russian twists, let’s first take a look at warming up the muscles and joints you are going to be using for this upper body exercise.

 The Russian twist is an excellent exercise for building your core and shoulders.
 It is a popular activity among all kinds of athletes because it helps with rotational movement, which tends to happen often in all kinds of sports.
 Russian twists may look like simple movements, but they actually take a great deal of strength and support.